NextGenRF-Design-Inc/iio-oscilloscope/docs/BuildingLinux.md

 The script starts by downloading the necessary source from [here](https://github.com/analogdevicesinc/linux.git).
 It then downloads a build script from Analog Devices which can be found [here](https://raw.githubusercontent.com/analogdevicesinc/wiki-scripts/master/linux/build_zynqmp_kernel_image.sh).
 This script builds the linux kernel based on the appropriate device tree.
 Once finished the kernel image and device tree blob are exported to the top of `workspace`.

 Next the script builds the universal bootloader (u-boot) and ARM Trusted Firmware (ATF) for the corresponding hardware platform.
-Once finished it packages the FPGA, first stage bootloader (FSBL), u-boot, and ATF, images into a single BOOT.BIN file which is exported to the top of `workspace`.
+Once finished it packages the FPGA, first stage bootloader (FSBL), u-boot, and ATF images into a single BOOT.BIN file which is exported to the top of `workspace`.